anahitajoshi/cs506-final-project/README.md

   - Outputs a detailed report of test results.
   - If any test fails, the workflow stops, alerting the developer to fix the issue before proceeding.

-# Data Processing and Modeling
+# Data Collection, Processing, and Modeling

+## Twitter Data:
+For our preliminary data collection, we focused on scraping Twitter using Selenium for specific movies.
+We used a WebDriver to automate scrolling on the Twitter webpage.
+The "Tweet" information gathered includes:

+- Username
+- Handle
+- Actual tweet content
+- Hashtags
+- Mentions
+- Tweet link

+This information is stored in a CSV file containing all tweets that match the search criteria.

+### Scraping Process:
+The `Twitter_Scraper` class was designed to:

+1. **Set Up a WebDriver:** Automate browsing and scrolling on Twitter.
+2. **Log In:** Includes error handling for login steps (e.g., entering username/password, handling CAPTCHA).
+3. **Search and Gather Data:** Use search parameters like username, hashtag, or query to scrape tweets.
+4. **Save Data:** Organize tweets with metadata like likes, retweets, and timestamp into a CSV file for further analysis.

+### Example:
+We configured the scraper with the query "Extraction 2" and a date range.
+The resulting data includes metrics such as likes and retweets, saved in a structured CSV for further analysis.

+## Box Office Data:
+We collected theater release data using the OMDb API via a `bom_scraper.py` script.
+This script:

+1. **Initial Dataset:** Enriched the Kaggle dataset "Opening Weekend Box Office Performance" with additional columns such as lifetime revenue, budget, and rating.
+2. **Cleaned Data:** Kept only relevant columns for analysis and saved the updated CSV as `historical_movies.csv`.

+---

+# Historical Data

+## Box Office and Movie Metadata:
+We used the `data/historical_movies.csv` dataset, containing:

+- Titles
+- Budgets
+- Genres
+- IMDB Ratings
+- Lifetime Revenues

+The dataset was enriched using the `bom_scraper.py` script for budget, rating, and genre data.

+## Tweet Data (Sentiment Source):
+The Twitter scraper (`twitter-scraper` directory) collected tweets about target movies.
+The scraping process included:

+- Logging into Twitter and collecting tweets by query, hashtag, or username.
+- Using the `vaderSentiment` library to compute a sentiment score for each tweet.
+- Aggregating an average sentiment score for all tweets to represent public reaction to the movie.

+---

-### Feature Engineering
+# Data Cleaning & Feature Engineering

-Below are certain features that we have engineered while doing the data cleaning & processing.

-- **Numeric Conversion:**
+1. **Numeric Conversion:**
-	- We stripped $ and commas from Lifetime_Revenue and converted it to a float.
+   - Stripped `$` and commas from `Lifetime_Revenue` and converted to float.

-- **Rating to Sentiment:**
+2. **Rating to Sentiment:**
-	- IMDB ratings (0-10 scale) were normalized to a 0-1 range by dividing by 10, creating a Derived_Sentiment feature.
+   - IMDB ratings (0-10 scale) were normalized to a 0-1 range by dividing by 10.
+   - Created a `Derived_Sentiment` feature.

--**Genre Encoding:**
+3. **Genre Encoding:**
-   	- We parsed the Genre column, splitting by commas and creating one-hot encoded columns Genre_Action, Genre_Horror, etc.
+   - Parsed the `Genre` column and split it by commas.
+   - Created one-hot encoded columns for each genre (e.g., `Genre_Action`, `Genre_Horror`).

-- **Feature Interactions:**
+4. **Feature Interactions:**
-	- We introduced interaction terms like BudgetSentiment (Budget_log * Derived_Sentiment) and Budget_{Genre} interactions to capture more nuanced relationships.
+   - Added interaction terms like `BudgetSentiment` (`Budget_log * Derived_Sentiment`).
+   - Added `Budget_{Genre}` interactions to capture nuanced relationships.

-We also changed the library we utilized for sentiment analysis from TextBlob to VADER.
-This is because TextBlob had limitations in its performance and was not optimized for social media tweets that could hold much more nuanced and sarcastic content than regular text.
-VADER was specifically designed for analyzing sentiment on social media sites and provides a much more nuanced and granular scoring for sentiment analysis as compared to Textblob.
-This allows us to add more predictive power to our models as we are more able to accurately determine that actual sentiment between the tweets that we have in our dataset.

-### Models Used and Analysis
+### Sentiment Analysis:
+We switched from `TextBlob` to `VADER` for better performance on social media data.
+VADER provides granular sentiment scoring, especially for nuanced or sarcastic tweets, making it ideal for this dataset.

+---

+# Modeling

+## Models Used:

-#### RandomForestRegressor
+### RandomForestRegressor
-**Strengths:**
+- **Strengths:**
   - Easy to use with minimal tuning.
-- Can handle both numerical and categorical data.
+  - Handles numerical and categorical data effectively.

-**Weaknesses:**
+- **Weaknesses:**
-- Could possibly overfit on noisy data or small datasets if parameters are not tuned.
+  - May overfit on noisy or small datasets without proper tuning.

-**Hyperparameters Tuned:**
+- **Hyperparameters Tuned:**
   - `n_estimators`, `max_depth`

-#### GradientBoostingRegressor
+### GradientBoostingRegressor
-**Strengths:**
+- **Strengths:**
   - Strong performance on structured/tabular data.
-- Flexible to model various relationships with fine-tuning.

-**Weaknesses:**
+  - Flexible for modeling complex relationships.
-- Computationally intensive.
+- **Weaknesses:**
-- Sensitive to hyperparameter choices.
+  - Computationally intensive and sensitive to hyperparameters.

-**Hyperparameters Tuned:**
+- **Hyperparameters Tuned:**
   - `n_estimators`, `learning_rate`

-##### XGBoostRegressor
+### XGBoostRegressor
-**Strengths:**
+- **Strengths:**
   - Highly efficient and scalable.
-- In-built regularization for preventing overfitting.
+  - In-built regularization to prevent overfitting.

-**Weaknesses:**
+- **Weaknesses:**
-- Complexity in tuning hyperparameters.
+  - Complex hyperparameter tuning.

-**Hyperparameters Tuned:**
+- **Hyperparameters Tuned:**
   - `n_estimators`, `learning_rate`

-#### Approach
-- For each model, we wrapped it in a pipeline with a `StandardScaler` and performed hyperparameter tuning using `GridSearchCV`.
+## Workflow:

+1. **Pipeline Integration:**
+   - Wrapped models with `StandardScaler` in a pipeline.
+   - Used `GridSearchCV` for hyperparameter tuning.

+2. **Voting Regressor Ensemble:**
-- We then combined the best models into a `VotingRegressor` ensemble to leverage their combined predictive power.
+   - Combined the best models into a `VotingRegressor` to leverage collective predictive power.

+3. **Cross-Validation:**
-- Hyperparameter tuning was conducted on all models using grid search with a 5-fold cross-validation to identify the best combination of parameters.
+   - Performed K-fold cross-validation (K=5) to identify the best hyperparameter combinations.

-#### Results
-By combining feature engineering, ensemble modeling, and cross-validation, we achieved a strong **R² score (~0.5)**.
-This score represents how closely the model predictions align with the actual values.
+### Outcome:
+Achieved a strong R² score (~0.5), indicating that the model explains a significant portion of variance in revenue outcomes.

+---

+# Saving the Model and Features

+1. **Saved Files:**
+   - `voting_reg.pkl`: The trained VotingRegressor model.
+   - `features.pkl`: A dictionary containing `genre_cols` and `feature_cols` for consistent feature engineering.

+2. **Deployment:**
+   - These files are stored in the `model/` directory.
+   - Used by the Flask app to predict results based on user inputs without retraining the model.

+### Importance:
+Storing the trained model and features ensures:
+- Faster predictions during deployment.
+- Reusability of the pipeline without additional computational overhead.

 # Visualizations of Data
 <img src="https://github.com/anahitajoshi/cs506-final-project/blob/main/data_visualizations/1.png?raw=true" width="400" />